sf-wdi-26/modules/w01/d03/m1-js-data-types-variables-and-arrays/readme.md

 ### Preparation
 *Before this lesson, students should already be able to:*

-- Describe briefly what javascript
+- Describe briefly what javascript is
 - Be comfortable with a text editor